wolf-ed/reacthotels/README.md

 * Download this repository
 * Open your terminal inside the repository folder
-* Inside that folder execute in the terminal:  npm install -y
+* Inside that folder execute in the terminal:  npm install -y to use npm you need to install node.js: https://nodejs.org/
 * Once "npm install -y" has finished, you can launch this app in your local server(localhost:3000/) executing "npm start" in your terminal.

 ## Technologies